Pre-K Printable Fun

 Block area and loose part play at Tykes n Tots Daycare

-You will observe young children learn many new skills in this space.
 You may notice a young child just starting out by carrying blocks.
 They will eventually start piling blocks, and move on to learning how to connect them to make simple 1-2 block structures, and roads.
 As they learn to manipulate the items in this space you may notice them creating more elaborate engineering designs such as bridges, and towers.
 Eventually you may notice them incorporating other items into their designs to re-create the world around them, which results in them creating elaborate structures.

 Picture

-Sheena W,'s block play area at Building Blocks Family childcare includes a variety of building materials such as cardboard blocks, soft blocks, people, cars, and farm animals.
+Sheena W's block play area at Building Blocks Family childcare includes a variety of building materials such as cardboard blocks, soft blocks, people, cars, and farm animals.
 She swaps the materials based on their interests.

 Selecting a place for building